amountcastlej/DragonBallZ/README.md

-This assignment used HTML & CSS to recreate a Pokémon website
+This assignment used HTML & CSS to recreate a webpage based on the animated TV show Pokemon and all of the characters from each season